Sick Americans relieved at high court health ruling

-CHICAGO Americans who were relying on a U.S. healthcare overhaul to provide them with health insurance heaved a collective sigh of relief after the Supreme Court upheld the law, which aims to extend coverage to more than 30 million people.
+CHICAGO, June 28 Americans who were relying on a U.S. healthcare overhaul to provide them with health insurance heaved a collective sigh of relief after the Supreme Court upheld the law, which aims to extend coverage to more than 30 million uninsured people.

 Gail Richardson, 59, of Stone Mountain, Georgia, has been uninsured since 2010 and has two autoimmune disorders.
 She earns $11,000 a year as a freelance writer, not enough to cover living expenses and the current monthly premiums for private insurance.